yasarcandamli/TrendHaven-ECommerce-Site/README.md

 TrendHaven is a web-based product catalog application where users can browse and filter products based on various criteria such as product name, category, and price range.

+## Live Demo

+You can visit the website [at this link](https://prismatic-hotteok-fb9eb0.netlify.app/)

 ## Project Overview

 The project features: